heetbeet/SimCity-2000-portable/README.md

 Portable setup and runner for SimCity 2000 win95 edition to run on Windows Vista/7/8/10.

 ## Run SimCity 2000

 ### Method 1:
+- Run SimCity2000Portable.exe
+- Answer `y` to automatically download all game files from archive.org

+### Method 1:
 - Insert your old SimCity 2000 CD
-- Run SimCity2000Portable.exe
-- On the first instance all game files will be integrated

-### Method 2:
-- Run SimCity2000Portable.exe
-- Answer [y] to automatically integrate all game files from archive.org
+- Run SimCity2000Portable.exe to automatically copy all game files from your CD drive

 ## Sources
 Thanks to aldude999 for creating the compatibility patch:<br>